Hassan-ali-10/wellness-platform/README.md

 **Total Development Time: 8 hours**

-- Database design and setup: 1.5 hours
+- Database design and setup: 1 hours
-- Authentication system: 1.5 hours
+- Authentication system: 1 hours
 - API development: 2 hours
-- Frontend components: 2.5 hours
+- Frontend components: 3.5 hours
 - Integration and testing: 0.5 hours

 ## 🐛 Known Issues & Limitations

-1. Mock API integration depends on external service availability
-2. No real-time notifications (could be added with WebSockets)
+1. No real-time notifications (could be added with WebSockets)
-3. Limited to single timezone support
+2. Limited to single timezone support
-4. No audit logging for admin actions
+3. No audit logging for admin actions

 ## 📞 Support

-For questions or issues, please contact the development team or create an issue in the project repository.
+For questions or issues, please contact the development team (hassanali703@gmail.com) or create an issue in the project repository.

 ## 📄 License